Promoting the Achievements of Female Employees

 Efforts to address women's health issues

 Various seminars are held each year that address health issues and treatment that are unique to women that may affect their career development.
-These seminars are held to raise awareness and to attain a deeper understanding for themselves and for those employees around them.
+These training sessions and seminars are held to raise awareness and to attain a deeper understanding for themselves and for those employees around them.

 Dai-ichi Life co-hosted a seminar with the cooperation of other companies on the topic of menopause, which has many symptoms that are common to both men and women.
 The panel discussion was held by external experts and by management from the co-hosting companies and they spoke about the importance of "an environment where everyone can work comfortably" and creating a "culture where anyone is free to consult."
 For the wide range of participants, the seminar was a great opportunity to deepen their understanding of well-being work styles and correct health literacy.
 In addition, we have collaborated with other companies to raise awareness of health issues that are important to society as a whole.